 WINTER STORM WARNINGS:

-1 AM SUNDAY TO 7 AM MONDAY: MERCER, GILES, BLAND, TAZEWELL
+THROUGH 7 AM MONDAY: GILES, BLAND, TAZEWELL COUNTIES

-As the night goes on everyone will turn over to snow, we do have to watch for the risk of some dry-slotting where snow might end at times and then restart during the duration of the storm.
-This is very dependent on the exact track of the low pressure.
+As the night goes on everyone will turn over to snow.
+Heavy snow with rates of 1-2″ are possible which will bring a quick coating to the ice and sleet we’ve already had.
 Overall travel will be difficult to near impossible overnight and is not recommended, as winds will be gusting to 30+mph throughout the storm as well causing issues with blowing snow further reducing visibility.

-Monday, we’ll see the tail end of our storm work its way out through the morning.
-Regardless of its track, west or east, behind the storm, we’ll watch a vigorous northwest flow begin to set up across the area.
+Monday, we’ll see the tail end of our storm work its way out through the late morning.
+Behind the storm, we’ll watch a vigorous northwest flow begin to set up across the area.
 This will spark up lingering upslope snows throughout Monday.
-Additional accumulations will add up in the most persistent areas but overall will likely not be substantial.
-Highs in on Monday are expected to be in the 20s and 30s.
+Additional accumulations will add up in the most persistent areas and bring us to our final totals.
+Highs on Monday are expected to be in the 20s and 30s.

 Tuesday in the wake of our Sunday-Monday storm, we should see the last of any remaining upslope snows but for the most part, the forecast is looking drier but cloudier through the day.
 Highs will struggle to above the freezing mark through the afternoon though as winds out of the northwest continue.